 - What records are available on Case Search?

 Maryland District Court traffic, criminal, and civil case records and Maryland Circuit Court criminal and civil case records are available.
 Court of Appeals petitions, appeals, attorney grievance and judicial disability cases are available.
 Court of Special Appeals appeals, applications for leave to appeal and miscellaneous cases are available.
 The amount of historical data may vary by jurisdiction based on when an automated case management system was deployed and how the system in that jurisdiction has evolved.
-See FAQ 4 for dates.
+See FAQ 5 for dates.

 - What records are not on Case Search?